benklop/picocalc-luckfox-lyra/README.md

 # PicoCalc Lyra Build System

-This repository provides a Docker-based build system for creating custom BuildRoot Linux images for the LuckFox Lyra, specifically tailored to run on the ClockworkPi PicoCalc.
+This repository provides a Docker-based build system for creating custom Linux images for the LuckFox Lyra, specifically tailored to run on the ClockworkPi PicoCalc.

+## Supported Linux Distributions

+- **BuildRoot** (default) - Lightweight embedded Linux
+- **Gentoo Linux** - Advanced users who want full package management and customization
+  - See [GENTOO.md](GENTOO.md) for detailed Gentoo build instructions

 ## ⚠️ Work in Progress